DeprecatedCode/ds/README.md

 # 3
 ```

 ##### 6. Any scope created within another scope has first-level access to the properties created in the parent.
-But it cannot create properties in the parent.
+But it will not create properties in the parent, because it is isolated.
 For example:

 ```bash
 a: 1